mirryi/wikichan/README.md

 Filter settings do not persist when a new popup is opened.

-Since Wikipedia has disambiguation pages to handle topics with the same or similar names and an effective way of handling disambiguations has not been implemented, the message 'x disambiguation(s) hidden' may appear at the top of the popup.
+Since Wikipedia has disambiguation pages to handle topics with the same or similar names and an effective way of handling these has not been implemented, the message 'x disambiguation(s) hidden' may appear at the top of the popup.
 Click on this text to show the titles and links for these disambiguation pages.

 ## Contributing
+Run `yarn install` to fetch dependencies.

-Uses yarn version 1.15.2; run `yarn install` and then `yarn run build` in root.
+To test, run `yarn run build` in root.
 The built extensions will be located in the `ext` directory.

 ### Dependencies
 Wikichan uses only [Handlebars](https://handlebarsjs.com/) for templating and [loglevel](https://npmjs.com/loglevel) for logging.

-In development, Wikichan is written in Typescript 2.0, HTML 5, and SCSS, which are compiled and bundled with Webpack 4.

 ### Credits
 This project was inspired heavily by the extension [Yomichan](https://foosoft.net/projects/yomichan),